 Place grated zucchini in a colander over the sink.
 Sprinkle with salt and gently toss to combine; let sit for 20 minutes.
 Wrap zucchini in a clean dishtowel and squeeze out the excess liquid.

 Meanwhile, in a large non-stick skillet, cook the bacon until crisp.
-Remove to a paper towel-lined plate, remove the skillet from the heat reserving the bacon fat.
+Remove to a paper towel-lined plate, and remove the skillet from the heat reserving the bacon fat.
 When the bacon is cool, chop or crumble it.

 In a large bowl, combine zucchini, almond flour, egg, green onions, garlic, and bacon; season with salt and pepper, to taste.